 Make the Chile Paste

-When chiles have rehydrated, drain them.
+When the chiles have rehydrated, drain them.

-Make the Meat Rub
+Make the Rub and Marinate the Meat

-- Rub the meat well with this mixture.
+In a small bowl, mix together all of the rub ingredients.
+Rub the meat well with this mixture.

 Coat the meat with half of the chile paste.